-There is additional funding available for those wishing to use Make a Move to train a production coordinator or production manager.
+There is additional funding available until 29 March 2019 for those wishing to train a production coordinator or production manager.
 Please contact Sarah for more information.

 How to apply

 You can begin an application, save your work and return at any time by clicking on the 'Save and Finish Later' button in the application form.